-The video CCD can be used with a monitor or a PCThe advantage of the Watec video CCD is that you can display the image in real time on a simple TV monitor over an extension cable or eventually a wireless-video transmitter.
+The video CCD can be used with a monitor or a PCThis is our original neutron camera, and is still available.
+The advantage of the Watec video CCD is that you can display the image in real time on a simple TV monitor over an extension cable or eventually a wireless-video transmitter.
 The camera integrates the image over the set exposure time, but outputs a real-time video signal.
 The exposure is controlled by a small box via a 3-metre 16-wire cable.
-We can no longer supply extensions for this controller cable, but once the exposure is set, the controller may remain near the camera.
-Otherwise we can supply a wireless exposure controller
+To record and analyse the image on a PC, a video frame grabber is needed You will then need special software (included with the camera).

-The slim USB CCD requires no control box or powerThe slim USB CCD uses a single 10m USB cable (supplied with the camera) for power as well as 16-bit image collection and exposure control.
+The slim USB CCD requires no control box or powerOur modern slim USB CCD uses a single 10m USB cable (supplied with the camera) for power as well as 16-bit image collection and exposure control.
 You need a computer to display real-time images, not a TV monitor, but the slim USB CCD has much higher grey-scale resolution as well as being a little more efficient.
 It has the same spatial resolution and costs the same as the video CCD.

 All components of the slim USB camera can be easily replaced.

 To control this camera and display the image on a PC, you need special software (included with the camera).